nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

-Reference to the resource for the Practitioner that performed the observation.
+Reference to the resource for the organisation and/or practitioner that performed the test.

 ### value[x] ###